 Obviously, it should go without saying, that you need to put your details on the card: your phone number, address, your name and the name of your business.

-Order in bulk too; it’s cheaper and saves you time in the long run.
+Pro tip: order marketing materials in bulk.
+It’s cheaper and saves you time in the long run.

-How to teach meditation Step 10: Start Smal
+How to become a meditation teacher 10: Start Small

-You need to make sure that your tuition is high quality.
-You want your students to talk about you in a positive light.
+You want to be the best meditation teacher ever, right?
+You want your students raving about you.
 The best way to do that is to make sure that you only start with a few students, or with a number that you can easily manage.
-Build your audience gradually, so that you can be certain to always provide quality tuition.
+Build your audience gradually.
+That way you can be certain to always provide quality tuition.